mmvih/SMP_Pipeline/README.md

 ```#!/bin/sh
 git clone https://github.com/PolusAI/polus-plugins.git
 ```
-The following plugins are used, make sure these plugins are available to use:
+The following plugins are used; make sure these plugins are available to use:
 1. polus-smp-training-plugin
 2. polus-pixelwise-evaluation-plugin
 3. polus-cellular-evaluation-plugin

 Can clone branch with all the plugins merged
 ```#!/bin/sh
 git clone --branch smp_Pipeline https://github.com/mmvih/polus-plugins.git
 ```